The season of Christmas songs is here. Will the classics make room for anything new?

 TOP ALBUMS

 That leaves Kendrick Lamar's latest, the surprise-released GNX, stuck at No. 2 for a second week in a row following its debut week atop the chart.
-With Lamar continuing to post three songs in the Hot 100 singles chart's top 10 — an especially impressive feat, considering the logjam of holiday non-perishables spanning the entire top five — GNX is no slouch in its own right.
+With Lamar continuing to post three songs in the Hot 100 singles chart's Top 10 — an especially impressive feat, considering the logjam of holiday non-perishables spanning the entire Top 5 — GNX is no slouch in its own right.
 But it's hard to top an artist who refuses to budge.

 TOP SONGS